Who are the big 5 consultants?

 Where Large Firms Miss the Mark on Legacy Migration

-Everyone talks about the 'Big 5' consultants for major projects.
-But here's what they often miss with legacy migrations.
-You're paying a premium for generic strategies and overhead, not deep, hands-on technical ownership.
-They'll give you pretty slides.
-But who's actually building the reverse proxy or boosting Core Web Vitals?
+Everyone talks about the 'Big 5' consultants for major projects, and you might be wondering, 'Who are the big 5 consultants?'
+Typically, these refer to Accenture, Deloitte, EY, KPMG, and PwC.
+They are global powerhouses, excellent at high-level strategy, large-scale organizational change, and managing vast, complex programs.
+But here's what they often miss with legacy migrations: you're paying a premium for generic strategies and massive overhead, not deep, hands-on technical ownership.
+They'll give you pretty slides and comprehensive reports, but who's actually building the reverse proxy, optimizing database queries, or boosting Core Web Vitals?
 In my experience, these firms rarely provide the agile, specific technical execution a complex migration needs.
-That leads to delays, bloated budgets, and a system that's modernized on paper but still underperforms.
-It's frustrating, honestly.
+Their large teams often include junior resources learning on your dime, leading to delays, bloated budgets (often 20-30% over initial estimates), and a system that's modernized on paper but still underperforms.
+For a critical legacy migration, you need surgical precision and direct accountability, not a generalized approach that treats every project like a cookie-cutter solution.
+Their focus on frameworks over deep code-level understanding can lead to architectural decisions that look good on paper but create new technical debt down the line, making their solutions less future-proof for the rapid pace of tech in 2026.

 Key Takeaway